work with me

 I love to work with people who would not otherwise be writing songs.
 Being involved in creating a new song can be very empowering for people and help build confidence.
 I often use themes of social history and shared culture, creatively exploring memories and life stories to create songs people will connect with.
 I approach sessions with a sense of fun, adventure and playfulness.
 I combine music, rhythm and creative writing techniques.

 I've written songs with people in prison, people experiencing homelessness, people living with dementia.
+I've been songwriter in residence in a museum.
 I've worked in schools, young offenders institutes and care homes.
 I've worked with people facing all kinds of challenges in their lives - living with a drug addiction, trying to find refuge or asylum or caring for disabled relatives.
 I've written songs with people from aged 2 to 82.
 I've seen what a difference it can make, when you give people permission to explore their creativity in a safe and supportive setting.

 I have a person-centred approach that is rooted in my background as a charity professional with over 20 years’ experience in the disability sector (for 15 years I was Communications and Campaigns Manager for a national charity called Carers UK).
 Ethics and safeguarding are always a first concern.
 I have strong project management and budgeting skills.